-The new tax credit program directs \$250 million in potential state revenue away from general use to hospitals in rural or nearly-rural communities.
-Proponents suggest the funding will broadly benefit struggling rural hospitals, but now the bill contains no provision to ensure the money reaches hospitals most in need of help.
-Instead, money is channeled at the discretion of the individuals and corporations who hold the tax credits.
+The new tax credit program directs \$100 million in potential state revenue away from general use to hospitals in rural or nearly-rural communities.
+Proponents suggest the funding will broadly benefit struggling rural hospitals, but the current version of the bill contains no provision to ensure the money reaches hospitals most in need of help.
+Instead, money is distributed at the discretion of the individuals and corporations who hold the tax credits.
 Hospitals with the greatest needs might not attract donors.
 Instead, they could be at a disadvantage compared to more financially-sound hospitals experienced in fundraising.

 The proposal also lacks guidelines that direct how hospitals must use the money raised through the tax credit program.
-The bill as the House Ways and Means committee passed Feb.
-22, 2016 also lacks requirements for hospitals to report how they spend the new money.
+When the House of Representatives passed the bill on Feb.
+25, 2016 it lacked requirements for hospitals to report how they spend the new money.

-The total value of the tax credit allowed by HB 919 is greater than general fund appropriation to the Department of Public Health included in the latest version of the state's 2017 budget.
-Legislators trying to direct investment in Georgia's health care system should appropriate the money directly through the budget process rather than through tax credits so state health officials can determine where scarce resources are most needed.
+The total value of the tax credit allowed by HB 919 is substantial, and is an indication of the serious needs facing Georgia's rural communities.
+However, the needs of rural health systems stretch far beyond existing hospital facilities, as many rural communities in Georgia face shortages of primary care physicians and other non-hospital based health care services.
+Legislators trying to increase investment in Georgia's health care system should appropriate the money directly through the budget process rather than through tax credits so state health officials can determine where scarce resources are most needed.
 A direct appropriation provides far greater transparency and oversight to ensure public money is spent efficiently for a clear policy goal.

-Similar Cash Infusion Could Shrink Georgia's High Uninsured Rate
+State Health Care Investment Could Shrink Georgia's High Uninsured Rate